Digital Footprint Report — What You Get & Who Needs One

 DIY Research vs. AI-Powered Reports

 Free tools like Google Advanced Search and the Wayback Machine cover the basics.
-But comprehensive research across multiple platforms takes hours per person — and you'll still miss data that isn't indexed or requires cross-referencing.
+But thorough research across multiple platforms takes hours per person - and you'll still miss data that isn't indexed or requires cross-referencing.

 Most "digital footprint check" tools (Digital Footprint Check, Aura, Mine) focus on breach monitoring and data broker removal - useful for ongoing privacy, but they don't show the full picture of what someone's online presence actually reveals.